Women's football in Argentina: National team

 Although Argentina in these first World Cup events was eliminated in the first round, only sixteen selected from around the world participated in these competitions.

 In September 2017, Argentine National Team players held a strike to claim the right to use the Ezeiza property and an increase in per diem (it was 140 Argentine pesos per training).

-Prior to the Men's Soccer World Cup 2018, Laurina Oliveros was downloaded on Twitter for the presentation of the shirt, which was made by a model.
+Prior to the 2018 FIFA World Cup, Laurina Oliveros was downloaded on Twitter for the presentation of the shirt, which was made by a model.

-In the Copa América 2018, they finished third, thus qualifying to the playoffs for a place in the World Cup.
+In the 2018 Copa América Femenina, they finished third, thus qualifying to the playoffs for a place in the World Cup.
 Soledad Jaimes was the national team's top scorer in the tournament.
 During this championship, the claims were repeated, this time posing with one hand to the ear during the institutional photo, in reference to the fact that they were not being listened to, to ask for travel expenses, clothing and improvements in economic rewards.

 In June 2019, the National Team played again in the World Cup, after 12 years without qualifying.

-At the Lima 2019 Pan American Games, the Argentine Women's Soccer Team obtains its first medal in the Olympic Games, becoming a historic event for the discipline.
+At the Lima 2019 Pan American Games, the Argentina national team obtained its first medal in the Olympic Games, becoming a historic event for the discipline.

 Women's football and fight for equality

 With the aim of making visible the unequal rights experienced by women who engage in this sport, players belonging to different clubs organized the "Pibas con Pelotas" collective.
 The first meeting was held in October 2019 in the San Telmo neighborhood (CABA).
 A video emerged from it claiming a "horizontal, democratic and sorora" organization.

-In addition, in September 2019 the Primer Congreso de Directoras Técnicas de Argentina was held, organized jointly by the Association of Argentine Football Technicians, and the Santafesina Football League.
+In addition, in September 2019 the "First Congress of Female Coaches of Argentina" was held, organized jointly by the Association of Argentine Football Coaches, and the Santa Fe Football League.

-On 12 August 2020, the Argentine Soccer Association, through its Development Commission, and with the participation of the AFA Medical Department, held the "First International Meeting of Sports Medicine in Women's Soccer", aimed at professionals in sports medicine and science applied to women's football.
+On 12 August 2020, the Argentine Football Association (AFA), through its Development Commission, and with the participation of the AFA Medical Department, held the "First International Meeting of Sports Medicine in Women's Football", aimed at professionals in sports medicine and science applied to women's football.